demetriosoccasional verse

 He glanced over to where the exhausted girl slept peacefully on his pallet

-He had cleaned his gnarled hands with some brandy
+After the birth he cleansed his hands with some brandy

 And washed the after-birth from the infant with warm water and cut and knotted the cord